nunofonseca/msi/README.md

 #### Compile and install

-MSI requires several third-party programs to operate.
-A script (scripts/msi_install.sh) is provided to facilitate the installation of MSI and some dependencies, others need to be already installed in the system (e.g., R 3.6.0 or above, EMBOSS 6.5 or above).
+MSI requires several third-party programs in order to work.
+A script (`scripts/msi_install.sh`) is provided to facilitate the installation of MSI and dependencies.
+However, some libraries and tools are expected to be installed  (e.g., R 3.6.0 or above, EMBOSS 6.5 or above).
 A list of system dependencies can be found in MSI's [Dockerfile](https://github.com/nunofonseca/msi/Dockerfile).

 To install MSI to a specific folder (e.g., ~/msi) run `./scripts/msi_install.sh -i ~/msi`

 The installation script will download and install third party software used by MSI (e.g., R packages, blast, etc) therefore it will need internet acess and will take several minutes to conclude.

-Note: Ensure that you have write permission to the parent folder.

-#### Configuration
+#### Setup

 A file msi_env.sh will be created on the toplevel installation folder (~/msi in the above example) with the configuration setup for the shell.
-To enable the configuration is necessary to load the configuration with the source command, e.g.,
+To enable the configuration is necessary to load the configuration with the `source` command, e.g.,

     source $HOME/msi_env.sh